STANDOFF ENDS: SWAT Team Seizes Barricaded East Rutherford Gunman

 EAST RUTHERFORD, N.J. -- (UPDATE) Bergen County Regional SWAT team members seized a suicidal man who'd barricaded himself in an apartment above an East Rutherford restaurant late Monday morning after holding a gun to his girlfriend's head, authorities said.

-"He was turned over to East Rutherford police, as it's their jurisdiction," Bergen County Sheriff Michael Saudino said.
+"He was turned over to East Rutherford police, as it's their jurisdiction," Bergen County Sheriff Michael Saudino said after a nearly three-hour standoff.

 "He had the gun to his girlfriend's head," a law enforcement official with direct knowledge of the incident told Daily Voice earlier.
 "She managed to run out without incident.
 A perimeter was established and [a crisis negotiator] began talking with him."